-With the economy in its worst shape in more than 70 years, the people of Seattle, and Americans throughout the country, rightfully are concerned about a reeling housing market, the security of their jobs, and the direction of the overall economy.
+With the economy still recovering from its worst crisis in more than 70 years, the people of Seattle, and Americans throughout the country, rightfully are concerned about their job security and the direction of the overall economy.
 Jim’s top legislative priority is jobs.
-The biggest drags on our economic vitality are the lack of consumer demand and continued turmoil in the housing market.
-Government can, and must, do much more to invest in America, put more money in consumers’ pockets, and stabilize the housing market.
+The biggest drags on our economic vitality are the lack of consumer demand, low-wage jobs that barely allow employees to make ends meet, and continued cuts to earned benefits programs and the social safety net.
+Government can, and must, do much more to invest in America, put more money in consumers’ pockets, and strengthen the economy.

 Jim’s commitment to fair and affordable housing is a hallmark of his time in Congress.
 In fact, Jim’s first legislative accomplishment in Congress was authoring successful legislation to create affordable housing for HIV/AIDS patients.
 Jim also works every year to preserve and expand the Lower Income Housing Tax Credit – a credit that private developers in Seattle, and around the country, put to good use by building innovative housing solutions for low-income Americans.
 He continues to press for sound lending practices by banks and is particularly supportive of credit unions, which are a great source of stable low-cost banking services for consumers and small businesses.

 Jim also strongly supported the “Dodd-Frank Wall Street Reform and Consumer Protection Act,” enacted in July 2010; this legislation curbs many of the most reckless financial practices which brought our economy to near-collapse.
-Jim has pushed hard for aggressive solutions to the collapse of the housing market – he proposed legislation that would require banks to negotiate the principal of mortgage loans during bankruptcy, and he also has supported more expansive mortgage refinancing options for borrowers.Economy
+During the crisis, Jim pushed hard for aggressive solutions to the collapse of the housing market.
+He proposed legislation that would require banks to negotiate the principal of mortgage loans during bankruptcy and he has supported more expansive mortgage refinancing options for borrowers.Economy